 The other crazy part of this story is they airbrushed my passport photo.
 They cleared up my skin, made my eyes, glossy and for some reason my nose is smaller.
 They love airbrushing photos so everyone looks perfect.
 Goodness gracious!

 High heels for every season in Korea.
 I also noticed this phenomena in pretty much every Asian country I have been too.
 The really kicker is that high heels are sold in only 4 sizes: small, medium, large, and x-large.
 I barely fit into an extra large.
 So many women will buy shoes that are too big or too small for them and it looks silly!
 I have seen women wear high heels while hiking, walking in the snow, and really everywhere.
+Clothing is the same in Korea.
+Considering this country is rather homogeneous, they are able to have most clothing stores really carry one size.
+So if your larger or tall, well tough luck honey!
+Being a Western in Korea is difficult when it comes to clothing shopping.
+I even have a hard time fitting into Korean clothes!
+Lyndsey doesn't even try.

 We ended up going to a German bar run by a Korean man who lived in German for a beer or two and some chatting.
 It was too cold to wonder the streets of Gwangju.
 Also prior to coming to this bar, we bought some fireworks in the downtown area.
 There was a street New Years party set up.
 Any who, I bought my fireworks and being the occasional stupid girl that I am, I turned to show Ryan and Phil my lit firework and at that instant a firework shot out to them standing about 10 meters away.
 It missed their heads by 3 feet but man it was pretty shocking.
 They started to laugh while two Korean men where yelling at me in Korean.
 I didn't think that would happen and then they grabbed the firework and pointed it into the sky.
 Ohhhhhh... whoops!
+After having a round at the German bar, we proceeded to the Speakeasy, the foreigner bar of Gwangju.
+There we counted down the evening, dance a bit, and had some not so bad times.
+I will admit the assortment of people in this place wasn't really my cup of tea.

 My last point goes back to restaurants.
 When you go to a restaurant you usually get an extra bonus dish of food known as service.
 Usually I have noticed that service food is really odd in that it tries to be cutting edge in food technology.
 For example, this salad on the left in the picture was drizzle in corn, beans, sweet pickles, shrimp wound in fried noodle, and chicken bits sprinkled on top while drizzled with an odd dressing.
 It's pretty gross.
 The nachos in the right of this photos were something lyndsey and I were super excited about.
 These $11 nachos each were covered in a very sweet but spicy salsa, a slab of processed cheese, and I think there was some mayo.
 I was sooooo disappointed because all I wanted was some good old nachos.
 Conclusion, when it comes to eating Western food in Korea, don't even waste your breathe.
 It is totally not even worth it!
 Just wait till you get back to North America!